jaromiru/sr-drl/README.md

-This code is a part of the paper *Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks*.
+This code is a part of the paper *Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition*.

 # Brief instructions
 Choose the experiment you want to run, and execute `python main.py`.
 Check `python main.py --help` for additional arguments.
 If you have a trained model, you can evaluate it with `python main.py -eval -load model.pt`.
 For each experiment we include some trained models in the `rrl-*/_store/` directory.